 Arguably the most talked-about burger west of the Mississippi the In-N-Out Burger chain offers an addictive made fresh to your order burger.
 Our only wish is that their fries were a bit more crispy.
 Regardless, we stop there every chance we get.

 Shake Shack – A New York legend that has now expanded.
-We were lucky enough to get one when hey came to Chicago a few years ago.
+We were lucky enough to get one when they came to Chicago a few years ago.
 They are consistent and delicious.
-Especially like their crinkle-cut fries.
+We especially like their crinkle-cut fries.

 How about Fried macaroni and cheese on top of a cheesy burger?
 Yummy!
 From our friends at Kings Dining & Entertainment.
 Head to their bowling lanes afterward to work off all those calories.

 Another popular road trip stop for us is Bob’s Big Boy.
 Who can resist this guy or his delicious burgers?